Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 We planned to measure these goals through usability testing, analytics, and follow-ups with internal staff and managers at client companies.

-• Improve the usability of each feature
+• Improve the usability of every single feature

 • Align the portal with Feelgood’s graphic profile